 Fast forward a hundred years or so and the bank evolved into the Pittsburgh National Bank, a subsidiary of Pittsburgh National Corporation.
 In 1982 it merged with Provident National Corporation to form PNC Financial Corporation.

-Today, the company's new corporate headquarters occupy a beautiful 33 story high rise that incorporates state-of-the-art green technology.
+Today, the company's new corporate headquarters occupy a beautiful 33-story high rise that incorporates state-of-the-art green technology.
 The building was designed to exceed LEED Platinum certification and to be the greenest office tower in the world.

-The Tower at PNC Plaza, which overlooks the Allegheny and Monongahela rivers, is not PNC's only LEED certified building.
+The Tower at PNC Plaza, which overlooks the Allegheny and Monongahela rivers, is not PNC's only LEED-certified building.

-- PNC Firstside Center, which opened in 2000, was the nation’s largest green building and first building certified under LEED version 2.0.
+- PNC Firstside Center, which opened in 2000, was the nation’s largest green building and the first building certified under LEED version 2.0.